Do Sharks Attack Kayaks? 2026 Safety Guide & Facts

 Is kayak fishing more dangerous regarding sharks?

 Yes, fishing activities increase shark encounters.
 The combination of bait, struggling fish, and blood creates attraction.
-However, thousands of us kayak fish safely by following protocols: quick fish handling, sealed storage, and heightened awareness.
+However, thousands of anglers kayak fish safely by following protocols: quick fish handling, sealed storage, and heightened awareness.
 The rewards of kayak fishing still outweigh the slightly elevated risks.